Off-duty Los Angeles police officer killed; gunman sought

 An off-duty Los Angeles police officer was shot and killed at a Lincoln Heights taco stand early Saturday and authorities are searching for a suspect.

-Officer Juan Diaz was out with friends when he was shot, police said.
+Officer Juan Diaz was out with his girlfriend and two other males when he was shot, according to an official who had been briefed on the investigation but was not authorized to speak publicly.

+Diaz was standing in line at the food truck with his girlfriend and two other males when he noticed a man vandalizing something nearby and approached him, the official said.
+The official did not know if Diaz identified himself as a police officer.

+The man left and a short time later returned with a group of other males and lifted up his shirt to display a handgun, the official said.
+The official added that Diaz and the others tried to get into a car to avoid violence but the man started shooting.

 Diaz died from his wounds and the other man was hospitalized in unknown condition.